President and CEO

 Program and Communications Officer

 Jennifer Oldham has a dual role at The Healing Trust as its Program and Communications Officer.
 In this role, she manages the grants in the Physical Health, Cultures of Compassion, and Sabbatical categories, and manages The Trust’s communications across multiple platforms.
 Before coming to The Trust, Jennifer worked at Family and Children’s Service as a Crisis Counselor and as Information and Referral Specialist for 2-1-1, a social service information line.
 Jennifer received her Bachelor of Sciences degree in Mass Communications from Tennessee State University and her Masters in Theological Studies from Vanderbilt Divinity School.
 She is a 2010 Hull Fellow of the Southeastern Council of Foundations and a graduate of the 2017 Nashville Emerging Leaders class.
 Contact Jennifer.

 Catherine Smith is the Program Associate of The Healing Trust.
 In this role, she provides technical assistance to applicants and manages the grants program and directly manages the substance abuse and mental health grants.
 During her internship with The Trust, she wrote a white paper entitled Implementation and Enrollment of the Patient Protection and Affordable Care Act in Middle Tennessee as a resource for the stakeholders, partners, and grantees of The Healing Trust.
 She received a Bachelor of Sciences degree from the University of Tennessee, Knoxville in Business Administration and her Master’s of Social Work from University of Tennessee.
 She was named one of Nashville’s Top 30 under 30 in 2014.
 Contact Catherine.

-Casey McCormick is the Office Manager of The Healing Trust.
-In her role, she manages room reservations and provides support for The Healing Trust including financial administration, programs, and board functions.
-Before coming to the Trust in 2015, Casey had a sales position at Emma.
-A self-proclaimed “fixer,” Casey loves tackling problems head-on and is passionate about working to improve the Nashville community.
-She earned a B.S. degree in Environmental Geology from Beloit College.
+Casey McCormick is the Operations Manager of The Healing Trust.
+In her role, she provides operational support for The Healing Trust that includes financial administration, program support, and board and guest event coordination.
+Before coming to The Trust in 2015, Casey was a sales consultant for a Nashville email marketing company, where she focused on teaching best practices and marketing strategies to nonprofit organizations.
+A self-proclaimed “fixer,” Casey loves tackling problems head-on and is passionate about supporting those that provide direct services to the Middle Tennessee community.
+She graduated from Beloit College with honors, where she earned her Bachelor of Science, cum laude, in Environmental Geology.
 Contact Casey.

 Board of Directors